| Important Notice |

 API Reference Pagination v2

 API endpoints that can return large numbers of objects return their results using an offset-based paging mechanism to improve performance.
-Applications can specify limit
+Applications can specify limit and offset query parameters to control what subset of the results are returned to them.

 - The

-parameter sets a maximum number of results to return per call. - The
+limitparameter sets a maximum number of results to return per call. - The

-parameter defaults to a value of 25 - The
+limitparameter defaults to a value of 25 - The

-parameter has a maximum value of 200 - The
+limitparameter has a maximum value of 200 - The

-parameter defines the number of resources in the collection to skip before assembling the results array - The
+offsetparameter defines the number of resources in the collection to skip before assembling the results array - The

-parameter defaults to 0
+offsetparameter defaults to 0

-.
+To fetch the first set of entries, call the endpoint with offset = 0 and limit = <your-limit>.
+To fetch the next set of entries, call the endpoint with offset = <previous-offset> + <previous-limit>.
 Note that you should increment the offset by the limit that is returned in the response object, not by the limit you passed in the query parameter or size of the results array.
-If <previous-offset> + <previous-limit> >= total
+If <previous-offset> + <previous-limit> >= total, then you have retrieved all of the entries and there are no more to fetch.
+Note that the total may change between API calls, so always use the most recent values.

 A sample request